SteveMacenski/slam_toolbox/README.md

 It can map _very_ large spaces with reasonable CPU and memory consumption.
 Default settings increase O(N) on number of elements in the pose graph.
 I recommend from extensive testing to use the SPARSE_NORMAL_CHOLESKY solver with Ceres and the SCHUR_JACOBI preconditioner.
 Using LM at the trust region strategy is comparable to the dogleg subspace strategy, but LM is much better supported so why argue with it.

 You can get away without a loss function if your odometry is good (ie likelihood for outliers is extremely low).
 If you have an abnormal application, I might recommend a HuberLoss function.
+All these options and more are available from the ROS parameter server.

+### Parameters

+On top of ordinary Slam Karto, the following settings and options are exposed to you.
+My default configuration is given in `config` directory.

+`solver_plugin` - The type of nonlinear solver to utilize for karto's scan solver.
+Options: `solver_plugins::CeresSolver`, `solver_plugins::SpaSolver`, `solver_plugins::G2oSolver`.
+Default: `solver_plugins::CeresSolver`.

+`ceres_linear_solver` - The linear solver for Ceres to use.
+Options: `SPARSE_NORMAL_CHOLESKY`, `SPARSE_SCHUR`, `ITERATIVE_SCHUR`, `CGNR`.
+Defaults to `SPARSE_NORMAL_CHOLESKY`.

+`ceres_preconditioner` - The preconditioner to use with that solver.
+Options: `JACOBI`, `IDENTITY` (none), `SCHUR_JACOBI`.
+Defaults to `JACOBI`.

+`ceres_trust_strategy` - The trust region strategy.
+Line searach strategies are not exposed because they perform poorly for this use.
+Options: `LEVENBERG_MARQUARDT`, `DOGLEG`.
+Default: `LEVENBERG_MARQUARDT`.

+`ceres_dogleg_type` - The dogleg strategy to use if the trust strategy is `DOGLEG`.
+Options: `TRADITIONAL_DOGLEG`, `SUBSPACE_DOGLEG`.
+Default: `TRADITIONAL_DOGLEG`

+`ceres_loss_function` - The type of loss function to reject outlier measurements.
+None is equatable to a squared loss.
+Options: `None`, `HuberLoss`, `CauchyLoss`.
+Default: `None`.

+---

+`minimum_time_interval` - Minimum time between scans to add to scan queue.
+Default 0.5 seconds.

+`map_update_interval` - Interval to update the map topic and pose graph visualizations.
+Default 10 seconds.

+All other parameters, see SlamKarto documentation.
+They're all just the inputs to OpenKarto so that documentation would be identical as well.

 ### Metrics